Advancing Drug Development by Reducing Reliance on Animal Testing

 4pm | Adjourn |

-Aer Therapeutics, Avalyn Pharma, Inc., Biotechnology Innovation Organization, Charles River Laboratories, Endeavor BioMedicines, and Ionis Pharmaceuticals provided funding for this meeting.
+Aer Therapeutics, Avalyn Pharma, Inc., Biotechnology Innovation Organization, Charles River Laboratories, Endeavor BioMedicines, Ionis Pharmaceuticals, and VIDA provided funding for this meeting.